pjakiela/pubs/index.md

 _Joint with Owen Ozier, Lia C.H.
 Fernald, and Heather A. Knauer_

 Media Coverage:
-<a href="https://www.telegraph.co.uk/global-health/women-and-girls/children-older-sisters-developing-countries-do-better-study/amp/"> The Telegraph: Children with older sisters in developing countries do better </a></div>
+<a href="https://www.telegraph.co.uk/global-health/women-and-girls/children-older-sisters-developing-countries-do-better-study/amp/"> The Telegraph: Children with older sisters in developing countries do better </a>
-<div style="text-align: right"><a
- href="https://www.npr.org/2020/12/16/947027225/what-impact-can-having-an-older-sister-have-on-a-childs-development"> NPR Morning Edition: What Impact Can Having An Older Sister Have On A Child's Development? </a></div>
+<a href="https://www.npr.org/2020/12/16/947027225/what-impact-can-having-an-older-sister-have-on-a-childs-development"> NPR Morning Edition: What Impact Can Having An Older Sister Have On A Child's Development? </a>
-<div style="text-align: right"><a
- href="https://www.npr.org/sections/goatsandsoda/2020/12/17/947566797/the-secret-to-success-having-a-big-sister"> NPR Goats and Soda: The Secret To Success?
-Having A Big Sister </a></div>
+<a href="https://www.npr.org/sections/goatsandsoda/2020/12/17/947566797/the-secret-to-success-having-a-big-sister"> NPR Goats and Soda: The Secret To Success?
+Having A Big Sister </a>
-<div style="text-align: right"><a
- href="https://www.today.com/health/birth-order-are-big-sisters-key-success-t204701"> NBC's TODAY: Are big sisters the key to success?
-New research suggests yes </a></div>
+<a href="https://www.today.com/health/birth-order-are-big-sisters-key-success-t204701"> NBC's TODAY: Are big sisters the key to success?
+New research suggests yes </a>
-<div style="text-align: right"><a
- href="https://www.yahoo.com/lifestyle/placing-too-much-burden-big-020036343.html"> Yahoo: We’re Placing Too Much Burden On The Big Sisters </a>
+<a href="https://www.yahoo.com/lifestyle/placing-too-much-burden-big-020036343.html"> Yahoo: We’re Placing Too Much Burden On The Big Sisters </a>

 <br>